brettz9/webappfind/README.md

 1. Possible changes to parameters passed to registered protocol handlers and/or default handlers (if any, as may only be passed through postMessage or some other means)
     1. Change what is passed within URL? method, filetype, path? or just pass through postMessage?
 Bookmarkability vs. clean API?
 1. Since web protocols are not meant to be used to have the privilege of reading from or writing to files (unless they belong to reserved protocols which, per the HTML spec, cannot be registered from the web anyways), the current approach of allowing web sites to register themselves as handlers might need to be modified to use some other mechanism which can at least provide warnings to users about the capabilities they are thereby approving (perhaps as within [AsYouWish](https://github.com/brettz9/asyouwish/) when sites themselves can do the requesting for privileges).
 However, since WebAppFind chose to start with the web protocol approach not only because it is an existing method for sites to register themselves for later potential use, but because the data security and privacy issues are confined to data files which are explicitly opened from the desktop when using the WebAppFind approach.

+# Possible future user preference changes

+Currently preferences are global, whereas it may be desirable to allow users to customize their preferences by type/protocol in addition to the current default global ones.

+# Comparison with similar WebAPI work

+[WebActivities](https://wiki.mozilla.org/WebAPI/WebActivities) is similar to WebAppFind in that both seek to allow delegation of certain behaviors such as "view" and "edit" to (potentially) different apps (where the user also has the freedom to choose any app to handle the given type of activity), but WebActivities does not operate on files.

+The [WebAPI](https://wiki.mozilla.org/WebAPI) has a [DeviceStorageAPI](https://wiki.mozilla.org/WebAPI/DeviceStorageAPI) which has certain file-related behaviors.
+The proposal at present appears to be limited, however, to files in a specific directory of one's hard drive.
+It does not allow one the freedom to store one's files wherever one likes on one's hard-drive for better organization purposes.
+It also does not seem to anticipate the activities being triggered from one's desktop, but rather if one is already within the app.

+The DeviceStorageAPI appears to allow more privileges (like [AsYouWish](https://github.com/brettz9/asyouwish/)) whereas WebAppFind is currently focused on individual file reading and saving (though WebAppFind may add other actions in the future, such as listening for file change events).

+# Comparison with AsYouWish

+[AsYouWish](https://github.com/brettz9/asyouwish/) allows a higher-than-normal privilege level to websites, but it differs in a number of areas:

+1. AsYouWish sites ask for permission, and once approved, then can immediately do their work.
+WebAppFind currently allows sites to ask for permission to register themselves as handlers, but their work will only become relevant when the user opens a file via WebAppFind.
+2. AsYouWish allows for a vast number of possible privileges (though subject to user approval) including potentially arbitrary file reading and writing (as with Firefox extensions), while WebAppFind is limited to file reading and writing (though it may expand to certain other circumscribed, user-initated file-related activities in the future) and only for those files so opened as opened by the user.

+# Implementation notes

+A direct visit to the protocol should provide no side effects.
+However, it is possible that a malicious handler opened by the user in "edit" mode could provide immediate side effects by saving back data to overwrite the supplied file.
+This might be mitigated by a configurable option to require the user's consent upon each save and/or to inform the user of the proposed diffs before saving.
+But again this will only be possible upon user initiation, and a site will only be usable as a handler if the filetypes.json packaged with the data file designates it as a default handler for the data file (and the user maintains the preference to use this information) or if they have previously approved a protocol site for the given type.

 # Higher priority todos planned